Applications for Fall 2020 are now closed.

 Admission to the MFA Program is made for Autumn Semester only.
 The deadline is December 2, 2019.
 (International students should apply by November 25, 2019.)

 Please send the following items through the application with the OSU Graduate Admissions Office:

 - the completed application form and fee - submit online at the Graduate Admissions website.
 (Go to the Find Your Program tab, scroll to English, select Master of Fine Arts);

 - three (3) letters of recommendation (see note below): Please have your recommenders submit letters electronically using the link that will be provided when you select this option in the online application.
 While you must submit your application before the deadline, please note that we do allow about a 10 day grace period after the deadline to receive letters of recommendation.

 - a personal statement (1-2 single-spaced pages) that describes your background as a writer and your purpose in pursuing this degree; this statement should address your writing interests and can also briefly describe your interest and/or experience in teaching;

 - curriculum vitae/resume (no more than two pages);

-- creative writing sample (15 to 25 pages of poetry, or 20 to 40 double-spaced pages of prose, or a combination of poetry, fiction, or non-fiction prose of no more than 40 pages in all).
+- creative writing sample (15 to 25 pages of poetry; or 20 to 40 double-spaced spaces of fiction; or 20 to 40 double-spaced pages of non-fiction).
 Important note: Admission to the MFA program does NOT require that you submit a critical writing sample.
 On the uploader, upload your creative writing sample to the "Writing Sample" option.